Two-photon-interaction effects in the bad-cavity limit: Adiabatic elimination of the harmonic oscillator

 where

-In this section, we denote the reduced density matrix of the HO with $\rho_A$ in order to maintain the notation of the preceding section, while we call the reduced density matrix of the qubits $\rho$, without suffixes, in order to have the same notation of the main text.
+In this section, we denote the reduced density matrix of the HO with $\rho_A$ in order to maintain the notation of the preceding section, while we call the reduced density matrix of the TLSs $\rho$, without suffixes, in order to have the same notation of the main text.

-As explained in the preceding section, we first need to obtain the steady state of the HO when it does not interact with the qubits.
+As explained in the preceding section, we first need to obtain the steady state of the HO when it does not interact with the TLSs.
 This steady state is equal to~\cite{ThesisAzouit2017}

 where $ D(\alpha)=e^{\alpha a^\dagger - \alpha^* a}$, $\alpha= - \frac{2 i \beta}{k}$, and